ckormanyos/real-time-cpp/examples/chapter04_04/readme.md

 In this example, we use ports from both the microcontroller as well as an external port expander chip.

-Some of the port connections are tabulated below.
+The connections of the port expander chip are tabulated below.

 | Port Expander Pin | Expander Function | Connection         |
 | ------------- | ---------------- | ----------              |